13 Jul How to Read More, Learn More, And Make Your Life Better

 That’s a fact.

-Reading is knowledge and reading is power, but reading alone in not enough.
+Reading is power, but reading alone in not enough.

 We must take action and use the knowledge, otherwise it’s meaningless.